Help us match you with local pros in your area

 Choose an HVAC company with skilled technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 HVAC contractors in Texas must be licensed by the Texas Department of Licensing and Regulation.
 Contractors must have at least four years of experience within the past six years and must show proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Registered and certified technicians must both be supervised by a licensed contractor.
 You should also check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-You want to hire a provider with glowing reviews and stories of positive service experiences.
+Choose a company with positive reviews and a history of good customer service.

-It’s important to understand what the work process will look like.
-For HVAC repairs, the company should detail the exact parts that need replacement and why.
-Get confirmation that your technician will clean and test your system afterward to make sure everything is operating properly.
-When replacing your HVAC system, ask your installation company to provide details on the new features, model, energy efficiency, brand, and estimated installation time.
-Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Always make sure you understand the details of any project.
+When HVAC repairs are required, your provider should list which parts need replacement and why.
+Confirm that your technician will clean and test the full system after repairs are completed to ensure that it’s working properly.
+When replacing your HVAC, ask the installation company to provide details on the new energy efficiency, brand, model, features, and estimated installation time.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

-You should have your HVAC system inspected twice a year.
-After completing their inspection, your technician will inform you if any services are needed.
-You should also have your system inspected if you start noticing issues such as strange noises, unusual smells, or leaks.
-If your home has ductwork, you should have it inspected every few years.
+You should have your HVAC system inspected approximately twice yearly.
+Following an inspection, your technician will inform you what services are required.
+You should also have your system inspected if you notice new issues such as strange noises, leaks, or unusual smells.
+If your system has ductwork, it should be inspected every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
 Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
 Keep your roof well-maintained and seal any door or window leaks to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.